vimaec/bfast/readme.md

 A name may contain any Utf-8 encoded character except the null character.

 There must be N-1 names where N is the number of ranges (i.e. the `NumArrays` value in header).

+# Implementations

+The official reference implementation of BFAST is written in C# and targets .NET Standard 2.0.
+The C# test suite uses NUnit and targets .NET Core 2.1.
+At VIM AEC we are using BFAST in production code that targets Unity 2019.1 and .NET Framework 4.7.1.

+There is currently a C++ encoder and a JavaScript decoder implementation under development, but they are not tested and supported yet.